Week 1: ChIPseq

 2. Copy your previous multiqc module and incorporate it into your workflow to generate a MultiQC report for the listed outputs

-Generating bigWig representations of our BAM files
+Generating bigWig files from our BAM files

 Now that we have sorted and indexed our alignments, we are going to generate bigWig files or coverage tracks containing the number of reads per genomic interval or bin for each sample.
 We will use these coverage tracks for calculating correlation between our samples and visualizing the read coverage in specific regions of interest.